AAFC-Bioinfo-AAC/quick-start-guide/README.md

 To start a new project, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Repository Management → Create a new private repository*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=), providing [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a project name ([see naming conventions](./docs/repo-naming-style-guide.md)) and project admin.
 A new private repository will then be created and initialized using the standard [*AAFC-Bioinfo-AAC* template](https://github.com/AAFC-Bioinfo-AAC/template-repository).

+New users may be added to the project directly by the project admin.
+However, if that user is an AAFC employee and not already a member of the org, it is best that the user submit an IT ticket to be added to the project.
+This will ensure that the user does not appear as an external collaborator.

 ---

 ### Migrate an existing project